Fourier-Jacobi periods and the non-tempered Gan--Gross--Prasad conjecture for $\Mp_{2n} \times \Sp_{2m}$: Introduction

+Our primary objective is to prove one direction of the non-tempered GGP conjecture for two specific, arbitrarily high-corank families of non-tempered $A$-parameters: one where both members of the pair are non-tempered, and another where only the metaplectic member is non-tempered.

-Let $F$ be a number fields with adele ring $\A$.
-We also fix a nontrivial character $\psi$ of $F \bs \A$.
-Let $W_n$ be a $2n$-dimensional symplectic spaces over $F$ and $X$ and $X^*$ be an isotropic subspaces of $W_n$ such that $X+X^*$ is the direct sum of $r$ hyperbolic planes.
-Put $m=n-r$ and let $W_m$ be the orthogonal complement of the $X+X^*$ in $W_n$.
+\nosubsection{Fourier--Jacobi periods} We first recall the periods in question.
+Let $W_n$ and $W_m$ be symplectic spaces over a number field $F$ of dimensions $2n$ and $2m$, respectively, with $n\ge m$.
+Let $X$ and $X^*$ be isotropic subspaces of $W_n$ such that $X+X^*$ decomposes as a sum of $r = n-m$ hyperbolic planes, and assume $W_m$ is the orthogonal complement of $X+X^*$ in $W_n$.